shelleyhoover/UPP465/README.md

 **Required Project Log Content**

 **1. Project Objectives**

-    -Assignments require students use a specific visualization method, but is not prescriptive in what is being visualized.
+      - Assignments require students use a specific visualization method, but is not prescriptive in what is being visualized.
 Students are expected to describe what they are visualizing in their project log and why.
-    -Example: "This project uses ArcGIS online to visually compare the City of Chicago's Hardship Index to the City of Chicago's Covid-19 Vulnerability Index".
+      - Example: "This project uses ArcGIS online to visually compare the City of Chicago's Hardship Index to the City of Chicago's Covid-19 Vulnerability Index".
-    -Describe why you're doing it.
+      - Describe why you're doing it.
 "For policy makers to do x" or "For community members to do x" - It may be the same data, but these two stakeholder groups will need very different visualizations!
-    -"Playing around" or "I was curious if..." is perfectly acceptable and also extremely important- but in fancy talk that would be "an exploratory comparison of x & y" - Again, this is a very important step in spatial analysis but results in a very different visualization than for an external stakeholder group.
+      - "Playing around" or "I was curious if..." is perfectly acceptable and also extremely important- but in fancy talk that would be "an exploratory comparison of x & y" - Again, this is a very important step in spatial analysis but results in a very different visualization than for an external stakeholder group.

 **2. Data**